 Features of a SAYE option scheme

-- A tax-free bonus (if applicable) is added at the end of the 3 or 5 year contract, with an additional tax-free bonus (if available) added to 5 year contracts if left for 7 years.
+- A tax-free bonus (if applicable) is added at the end of the 3 or 5 year contract and under Irish SAYE an additional, with an additional tax-free bonus (if available) added to 5 year contracts if left for 7 years.
 UK Bonus rates are fixed by HM Treasury and in Ireland by the savings provider.
 Bonus rates are set at the time of joining the scheme.

 - The price at which employees can buy shares can be fixed at a discount to the value of shares at the time of invitation.

 - Savings contributions are deducted by payroll from net pay.

 - Employees are not obliged to exercise their options to buy shares, particularly if the current share price is less than the exercise price; instead they can choose to take their savings plus any tax-free bonus.

 - Shares held under option by employees can normally only be purchased when the savings contract matures.

 - If an employee leaves the company for any reason other than resignation or dismissal, the scheme rules usually allow them to buy shares under option using the value of their savings, to date, together with any accrued interest.